-As a proponent of code literacy and interdisciplinary research, I spend Friday mornings teaching workshops on Python, ArcGIS & QGIS at the
+As a proponent of code literacy and interdisciplinary research, I taught workshops on Python, ArcGIS & QGIS at the

 Digital Scholarship Center (DiSC)

-These workshops assume little to no knowledge of programming or CS concepts.
+These workshops assumed little to no knowledge of programming or CS concepts.

-I aim to demonstrate how simple programming concepts can help doctoral students, faculty & undergrads take the first step
+I aimed to demonstrate how simple programming concepts can help doctoral students, faculty & undergrads take the first step

 towards conducting reproducible research efficiently through the use of open source data analysis tools.

-These workshops are attended by faculty & students from departments like Data Analytics, Political Science, Nursing, Geospatial Science to name a few.
+These workshops were attended by faculty & students from departments like Data Analytics, Political Science, Nursing and Geospatial Science to name a few.

 I like working on data science projects.
 I presented the following for my courses in Data Mining at George Mason University.